Any time two people are in a space together, power differentials manifest. It’s an artifact of proximity.

 Perhaps I can start by saying: Any time two beings are in a space together, power differentials manifest.
 It’s an artifact of proximity.

 In 2021-2022 I am approaching these questions and considerations in 2-D. This is a divergence from my often outdoor, 3-D work, as I am recovering from covid-19 and long-covid.
-Doing well now, finally.
+Doing pretty well now, finally.
 Getting there.